 Glass is a moderately entertaining, but overall weak conclusion to M. Night Shyamalan’s Eastrail 177 Trilogy.
 Samuel L. Jackson, Bruce Willis, and James McAvoy range from great to astounding, but can still only do so much to make up for the fairly weak supporting cast, sluggish pacing, and disappointing final act.

-Glass works best any time at least two of the three leads are together, which is frustrating because a large portion of the movie is spent with them in separate rooms, talking to anyone else.
+Glass works best any time at least two of the three leads are together, which is frustrating because a large portion of the movie is spent with them in separate rooms, talking to someone else.
 Dunn’s relationship with his son (Spencer Treat Clark returning from Unbreakable) has potential that never really goes anywhere, Crumb’s time with the survivor from Split (Anya Taylor-Joy) is rarely as impactful as it should be, and listening to Price’s mother (Charlayne Woodard) gloss over his atrocities from Unbreakable with lines about his struggle with “finding his place in the world,” is just plain aggravating.

 While I may not be as forgiving as Mrs. Price, I was still able to let most of Glass’ issues slide because of how well it works when Dunn, Price, and Crumb share the spotlight.
 This is a film that lives on star power, and Willis, Jackson, and McAvoy are just enough to keep it on life support.

-Every part of McAvoy’s tremendous performance from Split is turned up to 11 here.
+Every part of McAvoy’s tremendous performance from Split is turned up to eleven here.
 He steals almost every scene he’s in by quickly changing personalities convincingly (sometimes without even speaking), and bringing forth the film’s best comedic and dramatic moments.

-Willis isn’t as amazing as McAcoy, but he’s still on his A-game here.
+Willis isn’t as amazing as McAvoy, but he’s still on his A-game here.
 Dunn is a little more talkative this time around than he was in Unbreakable, which gives him some of Willis’ natural swagger.

 Jackson is great as the titular character as well, and oozes a villainous charm.
 Price is a lot of fun to watch when he’s working against Dunn, and his first meeting with the Horde is one of my favorite scenes in the movie.

 With all said and done, Glass falls fairly short when compared to its predecessors.
-It’s not a total disappointment, but I can’t imagine fans of Unbreakable and Split feeling completely satisfied with it either.
+It’s not a total letdown but I can’t imagine fans of Unbreakable and Split feeling completely satisfied with it either.